 As Coordinator with the International Programs and Scholarship, Dr. Ruiz developed the academic travel programs to Cuba and Oaxaca, Mexico.
 The programs provide intensive immersion experiences and exchanges with medical and nurse leaders, focused on developing creative strategies and health policy changes to improve health outcomes in vulnerable communities.

+Dr. Ruiz has over 25 years’ experience as a teacher, clinician, and researcher.
 Her research and teaching integrates a multidisciplinary approach, interweaving nursing, medicine, language/culture, and the behavioral sciences.
-She is internationally recognized for her Community Based Participatory Research focus, including the changing face of familismo, aging, and caregiving issues, homelessness, violence and farmworkers, and issues faced by Hispanic nurses.
-She has received several awards for her Spanish language/Latino culture programs, research on aging minorities, clinical work in high risk communities, her teaching, and mentoring of underrepresented students.
+She is a nationally and internationally recognized Latina nurse leader and has received several awards for her Spanish language/Latino culture programs, research on aging minorities, clinical work in high risk communities, as well as advocacy and mentoring of underrepresented students.

 Her multidisciplinary research, teaching, and service interweaves familismo, aging and caregiving, homelessness, violence, farmworker health risks, and issues faced by Hispanic nurses.

 Dr. Ruiz’s research includes studies on diabetes among Latinos, older Black and Latino men living with HIV/AIDS, and empowering nurse case managers in interdisciplinary teams in Latino communities.